FDA panel narrowly sides against experimental ALS drug

 Fischbeck and other panelists said they hoped results of a larger study now underway would provide more evidence.

-Their vote is not binding, and the FDA will make the final decision on whether to grant approval by July.
-But the vote could be used to bolster FDA's negative review published earlier in the week that criticized Amylyx’s mid-stage study for its small size, missing data and questionable statistical analysis.
+Their vote is not binding and the FDA will make the final decision on whether to grant approval by July.
+The vote could be used to bolster FDA's negative review published earlier in the week that criticized Amylyx’s mid-stage study for its small size, missing data and questionable statistical analysis.

+The FDA, however, has also emphasized the need for “regulatory flexibility” when reviewing drugs for fatal diseases like ALS.
+And the close vote could tip the agency toward an approval, given the lack of options currently available.

 ALS destroys nerve cells in the brain and spinal cord needed to walk, talk, swallow and — eventually — breathe.
 There is no cure and most people die within three to five years of their first symptoms.